Liver / Hepatic Disorders of the

 Diagnosis

-Blood tests, including the liver function test, are necessary to check the levels of liver enzymes and proteins.
-Urinalysis likewise will indicate the levels.
-Alkaline phosphatase (ALP) is an enzyme that’s found throughout the dog's body, but particularly in the liver, intestines, and bones.
+Alkaline phosphatase (ALP or ALKP) is an enzyme that’s found throughout the dog's body, but particularly in the liver, intestines, and bones.
 ALP blood tests measure the level of ALP in the blood that comes from the liver and bones.
 The range of normal levels of ALP in the blood are from 15 to 140 IU/L. High levels of ALP produced in the liver and detected in the blood may indicate liver disease or certain bone disorders.
 Witness Lepto is a brand name (by Zoetis) antibody test to detect IgM antibodies against Leptospra.
+Elevated ALP does not necessarily mean liver failure.

 X-rays (radiographs) of the liver and surrounding ograns, as well as ultrasound scans are appropriate, to determine if the liver is enlarged and if cysts or tumors appear to be present.